 Based on her dance in Swan Lake, he decides to make her the star of his adaptation of The Red Shoes in Paris.
-Lermontov places these insane rules upon her like making the composer Julian play the score for her during her meals.
-Her dancing is very rough around the edges, but this is a huge opportunity for an unknown like her.
+Lermontov places these insane rules upon her, like making the composer Julian play the score for her during her meals.
+Her dancing is very rough around the edges, but this is a massive opportunity for an unknown like her.

 The medium of a film made it easy to consume the play too.
-When you see something in a theatrical production, you’re stuck seeing the story through the limitations of the proscenium arch (or whatever).
-Being able to see The Red Shoes with the camera behaving as it was made the whole sequence ring more emotionally true.
+When you see something in a theatrical production, you’re stuck seeing the story through the limitations of the proscenium arch—seeing The Red Shoes with the camera behaving as it was made the whole sequence ring more emotionally authentic.
 You’re focused on camera angles that you wouldn’t see if you saw it live.

 As they were rehearsing for The Red Shoes, Vicky and Julian fall in love, discovered by Lermontov – who has also grown to love Vicky – fires Julian.
 Vicky follows him.
 Later, Lermontov tells her that he’s bringing The Red Shoes to London and wants her to dance the principal role again.
 So she’s between two worlds: dancing on stage where she belongs, working for an admittedly brilliant beast like Lermontov, or living as a housewife for Julian while he pursues his career and puts her own to the side.